Should I Take Antidepressant Medication?

 Try Alternatives and Discontinue in Time

 Prozac is a time-tested, generally safe and effective treatment.
-It certainly makes sense to follow your doctor’s advice to take it, but don’t forget to add psychotherapy and start integrating healthy habits for your body, mind and spirit into your life.
+It may make sense to follow your doctor’s advice, while also considering psychotherapy and supportive habits for daily life.